scalyr/scalyr-agent-2/docs/docker.md

 * `max_previous_lines` - when starting to track the logs of a container, the maximum number of lines to search backwards to find the most recent output.
 Defaults to 5000.

 * `log_timestamps` - whether or not to include the Docker timestamps in the logs.
 Defaults to False.

+* `host_hostname` - the name of an environment variable to check for the hostname of the Docker host.
+If this environment variable exists and is set then the scalyr-agent will set the serverHost attribute of each docker log to the contents of this environment variable.

 When running, the docker_monitor plugin will upload standard error and output of all running docker containers on the host.